YourEconProf/beautiful-jekyll/_posts/2016-10-31-equity-burn-rate.md

 tags: [farm finance, grain marketing]
 ---

-Piracy is typically an act of robbery or criminal violence at sea.
-The term can include acts committed on land, in the air, or in other major bodies of water or on a shore.
-It does not normally include crimes committed against persons traveling on the same vessel as the perpetrator (e.g. one passenger stealing from others on the same vessel).
-The term has been used throughout history to refer to raids across land borders by non-state agents.

 Last time, we talked about the working capital burn rate (WCBR)–a measure of how many years of losses a producer can sustain before they exhaust their working capital and have to either refinance their land to withdraw equity, or take some other drastic action.
 This time, I want to discuss the land equity burn rate (LEBR).
 The LEBR measures how long a producer can continue to take those drastic actions before all of the value of the farm is gone.